 Engage with people and infect them with your new-found enthusiasm and self-confidence that you will have increased simply by taking the steps outlined here.

 The simplest and most effective way is to simply share your ideas and be open to the ideas of others — by doing this, good things will happen.

 Talk to people in your organization that you haven’t engaged with and a good example is to interact with people who have nothing to do with what you do!

 If you are finance, go and spend some time with sales and vice-versa.

-Attend workshops and presentation that are again, outside of your expertise and simply get used to dealing and interacting with different people.
+Attend workshops and presentations that are again, outside of your expertise, and simply get used to dealing and interacting with different people.